 - Primary applicant must be the writer of the film.

-- Project must be inspired by an article or breakthrough in the Science in Cinema Sourcebook.
+- Project must be inspired by a discovery in the Science in Cinema Sourcebook.

 - Project must be a narrative/fiction film.